rocker1904/Better-Firefly/README.md

 # Better Firefly

-A chrome extension which attempts to change the theme of Firefly
+A chrome extension which replaces the background of Firefly, more features coming soon.